grafana/mimir/docs/sources/mimir/configure/configure-tsdb-block-upload.md

 ### The results-cache needs flushing

-Grafana Mimir caches query results for queries that don’t require the most recent 10 minutes of data.
+Grafana Mimir caches query results for queries that don't require the most recent 10 minutes of data.
 After uploading blocks however, queries may return different results – because new data was uploaded.
 This means that cached results may be wrong.
 To fix the cache results, Mimir operator can manually flush the results cache.
 Possible alternative is to decrease time-to-live period for cache results from default 7 days to shorter period, for example 6 hours, by using `-query-frontend.results-cache-ttl` command line option (or per tenant).
 This will guarantee that query results will use backfilled data at most after this period.

 ### Blocks that are too new will not be queryable until later